 Travel Guide to Silistra, Bulgaria

 Silistra is bordered by both Romania and the Danube.
-This location will appeal to any tourist wanting access two both Bulgaria and Romania.
+This location will appeal to any tourist wanting access to two both Bulgaria and Romania.

 - Province: Silistra

 - Postcode: 7500

 - Geographic Coordinates: 44° 7′ North, 27° 16′ East

 Silistra’s earliest history comes from the period in which Romans settled their town on top of an old Thracian community.
 Called Durostorum, the city was one of many fortresses along the Danube.
 In 238 A.D., Karps invaded the area and destroyed the town.
 Almost three centuries passed before Slavs moved into the area and slowly began rebuilding the area that they named Drustur.

 Under Slavs rule, the area became a thriving port on the trade route.
 Furs, honey, wax, and salt were commonly traded for other necessities.
 As the town expanded, its ties to Christianity grew strong.
 During this era, many battles for the town’s possession took place.
 Eventually, the town gained its independence and a new millennium began.

 The new millennium began with the area ruled by Byzantine rulers.
 In 1391, the area once again changed hands.
 Now under Turkish rule, the area was renamed Silistra Sandjak and houses what would eventually become nine towns.